teamsakuraos/astraos-build/README.md

-# LingmoOSBuild.sh
+# astraOSBuild.sh
-A build script for compiling LingmoOS packages.
+A build script for compiling astraOS packages.
 ## Preface
 This repository provides a bash script to help developers/users compile new deb files directly from our repositories quickly.
 The execution of the compile script needs super user privilege.